SBCNY/Molecular-Biology-of-the-Cell/README.md

                                                                      considered to generate new SCP unions, starting with those SCP-SCP interactions with the strongest interaction.
 Default top 0.25.

-4) Specify experimental background genes
-   Experimental background genes are those genes that do have a chance to be identified via the experimental methods (e.g. only genes that are annotated to a reference genome can be identified via RNASeq).
+4) Optional: Specify experimental background genes Experimental background genes are those genes that do have a chance to be identified via the experimental methods (e.g. only genes that are annotated to a reference genome can be identified via RNASeq).
 These genes can be specified by adding into the array bg_genes.
 The final background genes is the intersection between all genes that our textmining algorithm identified in at least one